 Choosing the Right School for You

-Before signing any offers, you’ll want to make sure you’re ready to commit.
+Before signing any offers, you’ll want to ensure you’re ready to commit.
 Weigh out the offers based on academics, scholarships, and anything else the institution has included.
 Also, finish any research about the location, economy, and campus environment.

 While playing lacrosse is important, so is your future.
-Don’t forget to choose a school that is going to benefit your life the most.
+Don’t forget to choose a school that will benefit your life the most.
 Playing on the best team is a great feeling, but it won’t be worth it if the school doesn’t offer your top academic program or degree of choice.

 There are tons of articles about what to do after being accepted by schools and how to decide.
 Be sure to do as much research as you need to feel comfortable with your choice.